Happy 45th Anniversary to Aretha Franklin’s nineteenth studio album Hey Now Hey (The Other Side of the Sky), originally released June 25, 1973.

-Depending on who you ask, the general consensus for Aretha Franklin’s twenty-first album, 1973’s Hey Now Hey (The Other Side of the Sky), falls under two polarizing camps.
+Depending on who you ask, the general consensus for Aretha Franklin’s nineteenth studio album, 1973’s Hey Now Hey (The Other Side of the Sky), falls under two polarizing camps.
 The first camp usually lambastes it as one of her worst albums, the critical moment her clout in the soul landscape began to slip by the wayside.
 The second cites it as a curious, yet lesser work in her long and distinguished catalog, spotlighting its somewhat avant-garde eccentricities without exerting any nuanced context.
 The assertion that intersects these two camps, though, is that the album served as a sharp departure in Franklin’s artistic trajectory by that point.

 Interestingly, Hey Now Hey was her first album on Atlantic Records that wasn’t helmed by the production talents of Jerry Wexler, Arif Mardin, or Tom Dowd.
 This time around, she took the reins again as co-producer (a role she first held for 1972’s Amazing Grace) and teamed up with the legendary Quincy Jones.
 Jones, who had already gained prominence as a respected musician, composer, arranger, and producer in the jazz world, was furthering his career as a recording artist in his own right.
 By the 1970s, his far-reaching musical prowess loomed large in pop, with numerous productions and acclaimed TV and film scores under his belt.
 He would soon have his sights set on putting an indelible touch on R&B. It was inevitable that Franklin would become drawn to Jones, as she sought to branch out musically in an era of unprecedented creativity and possibility that was exploding in black music.